syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Specifies the file size for uploading the file while initialization.
-This could be mentioned in number format.
+Sets the maximum size limit for uploading the file.
+This could be mentioned in the number format.

+Note: fileSize represents the size of the individual file.